Back to Sightline

 The Sightline methodology

-The methodology aligns with the WSAVA Global Pain Council guidelines, the 2022 AAHA Pain Management Guidelines for Dogs and Cats, the 2024 ISFM Consensus Guidelines on the Long-term Use of NSAIDs in Cats, and the 2021 AAFP Senior Care Guidelines.
-Every instrument shipped on Sightline has been independently validated, published in a peer-reviewed source, and reviewed by Alastair Greenway MRCVS and Claire Greenway BVM&S MRCVS before going live.
+The framework aligns with the WSAVA Global Pain Council guidelines, the 2022 AAHA Pain Management Guidelines for Dogs and Cats, the 2024 ISFM Consensus Guidelines on the Long-term Use of NSAIDs in Cats, and the 2021 AAFP Senior Care Guidelines.
+The Sightline-authored items and the Sightline Score composite are first-party content from ConciergeVet (Alastair Greenway MRCVS and Claire Greenway BVM&S MRCVS); the supplementary instruments retain their original authors' attribution wherever they appear.

 Our approach

-• Versioned scoring algorithms.
-Every instrument carries a scoring_logic_version stamp (e.g. sightline-hcpi-v1.0.0) so the algorithm used to compute any historical score is traceable for the lifetime of that score.
+• Versioned scoring.
+Every Sightline assessment carries a scoring_logic_version stamp (sightline-core-v1.0.0 at launch).
+Historical scores are reproducible because the algorithm that produced them is traceable for the lifetime of the row.

 • Public methodology, version-controlled.
-This page lives in the same source-controlled repository as the rest of the platform; the founders' edits are tracked and reviewable.
-Vets and members can both read it without an account.
+This page lives in the same source-controlled repository as the rest of the platform; founder edits are tracked and reviewable.
+Vets and members can read it without an account.

 Instruments grouped by category